-Subject to the investment limitations and the business justification test set out above: a.
+CHINA Generally, it is not permissible for insurance companies to grant loans.
+HONG KONG There are no specific statutory restrictions on granting loans to start-ups.
+Insurers should, however, observe the Guideline on Asset Management (GL13) by Authorised Insurers.
+Insurers should also comply with the Guideline on Enterprise Risk Management (GL21) in considering, monitoring and controlling the risks associated with granting loans to start-ups.
+INDONESIA Subject to the investment limitations and the business justification test set out above: a.
 An insurer can invest in a start-up through equity or equity securities. b.
 An insurer cannot invest by granting of loan (e.g., convertible instruments) given an insurer is prohibited from granting a loan if it is not secured by a land mortgage (which a start-up typically does not have).
 The above options are calculated toward the insurer's investment and risk-based capital calculation and funded by the company's investment account, which is sourced from premiums paid by the insurer's policyholders.
 Alternatively, an insurer could grant a loan to the start-up that is funded from the company's own fund (being the company's own profits, not being funded by the company's investment account and not being counted toward the company's risk-based capital calculation).
 This will be subject to the business justification test as well.
 An internal assessment needs to be done as shareholders may prefer to extract such fund as dividends.
-JAPAN The aggregate amount of loan, guarantee and leased assets to be extended to a specific person by an insurance company and its subsidiaries and affiliated companies in aggregate must not exceed 3% of the total assets of the insurance company and its subsidiaries and affiliated companies the FSA approves.
-MALAYSIA An insurer is required to obtain the approval of BNM to grant loans to companies that the insurer, among others: (i) has any interests in as a controller, manager or agent; (ii) the insurer's directors have any interests in as director, partner, manager or agent; and (iii) has interest in voting shares of 20% or more .
+JAPAN The aggregate amount of loan, guarantee and leased assets to be extended to a specific person by an insurance company and its subsidiaries and affiliated companies in aggregate must not exceed 3% of the total assets of the insurance company and its subsidiaries and affiliated companies unless the FSA approves.
+MALAYSIA An insurer is required to obtain the approval of BNM to grant loans to companies that the insurer, among others: (i) has any interests in as a controller, manager or agent; (ii) the insurer's directors have any interests in as director, partner, manager or agent; or (iii) has (or any one or more of its directors have) interest in voting shares of 20% or more.
 If the insurtech start-up does not fall within these categories, the insurer is permitted to grant loans to it without BNM's approval.
 Also, depending on the currency of such loans and whether the insurtech start-up is located within or outside Malaysia, the foreign exchange administration rules may apply.